7 Things I Learned in 2007

 Before I begin, let me address the changes being made around here.
 You may have noticed that my political rants

 have gone missing, but know that they can still be found in the rant archive.
+[NOTE: The formatting on these archived rants is rough, the writing is unpolished, and the opinions are very, very old.]
 What I've

 done is come up with my own homemade blog, complete with a ratings, comments, and trackback system supplied via third party.

 Instead of keeping my focus on politics, I am going to be writing on a much broader range of subject matter, from television

 to current events, my writing to the sleeping habits of my cat, etc. I've also made changes in my life, changes which will